8touzine/training-bench/README.md

 ### Prerequisites
 - Docker & Docker Compose installed
 - Gradle for building the Flink job
-- Node.js & npm for the Angular UI (optional for local dev)
+- Node.js & npm for the Angular UI (optional for local dev
+- Java 17

 ### Build the Flink Job
 Before starting the stack, you must build and export the Flink job JAR.